TypingHare/database2-uml/phase2/docs/tasks.md

 ### 8. Assigning Advisors for PhD Students

+### 9. Next Semester Course Suggestion
+- Student can prompt system to suggest classes for their next semester.
+System will suggest three classes that student can take based off their degree pathway and completed courses.
+  - Suggested classes will adhear to class prerequisites.
+  - Classes without prerequistes can be suggested.
+  - Classes that are full will be omitted.
+  - Failed classes will be suggested(possibly priositized if not too difficult).
+  - Error message if student workload is full for next semester already (4 classes registered). this may not be needed
+- Student can then select 1 - 3 of them and add them to their registered classes or decline the suggestion.
+There's a possibilty that registering with this info is too complicated for this project, so the simplified version will just have a back button on the suggestion page.
+ - "Suggest Classes" button on student page that takes them to suggested_courses.php page.
+ - 3 suggested classes will be selectable (clickable checkbox).
+ - Apply button needed to register selected classes.
+Ideally goes to the course_select.php  page with selected coursed pulled up.
+If too difficult, the button can just take them to the course select page.
+ - Back button to return student to student.php page.

 ### 10. Bill System

 - The admin can click the `View bills` button on the dashboard page to navigate to `bills_select_semester.php`, where the admin is required to select a specific semester.